'The Equalizer 2' star Denzel Washington on imbuing his first sequel with feeling

 So the good deeds that he performs, what’s the significance of them to that character, in your eyes?

 I don’t think of things that way.
 Why it’s significant for him to do that.
 That’s not something I ever thought about.
 I just don’t look at things that way.
 It’s significant for all of us hopefully, to use our abilities to do some good in this world, and he has specific abilities and he uses them, for goodness’ sake.
-That’s what’s important — to me, to Denzel — that I’m not just some guy running around blowing up people for no reason.
+That’s what’s important — to Denzel — that I’m not just some guy running around blowing up people for no reason.
 There’s enough blood as there is.

 That McCall is often trying to prevent violence.